By Richard Taibi

 The history of meteor observation in the United States contains some surprises for today’s reader.
 The first is that the partnership between academic meteor astronomers and amateurs began in 1837, when Denison Olmsted invited some of his Yale College students to join him in monitoring the Leonids.
 So, the “pro-am” nature of the American Meteor Society, with its partnership between a professional and amateurs, had a predecessor in the nineteenth century.
 The second surprise is the great number of amateur meteor observers who watched the skies in the decades before the American Meteor Society was founded.

 Most of the story about nineteenth century meteor studies is contained in the pages of the American Journal of Science and Arts (AJS).
 The AJS was started in 1818, by Benjamin Silliman (1779-1864), a Yale College chemistry professor.
 Silliman was thrust into meteoric matters when he was asked to investigate an 1807 meteorite fall on Weston, Connecticut.
-Silliman became a target for President Thomas Jefferson’s derision because Jefferson doubted Silliman’s conclusion that a rock fell from the sky.
-Jefferson was a science hobbyist, but he was also a southern U.S. partisan.
-The President dismissed Silliman’s claim by scoffing, “I would more easily believe that (a) Yankee professor would lie than that stones would fall from heaven.”
-However, Silliman’s belief in the cosmic origin of meteorites was unshaken and he taught it to his students.
-One of these students, Denison Olmsted (1791-1859), was the first astronomer to study the Leonid meteor stream and the first to invite amateurs to join him in astronomical research.
+Professors Silliman and James L. Kingsley performed a chemical analysis of the meteorite’s fragments and on the basis of that concluded that it had an extraterrestrial origin.
+As a result, Silliman taught his students that meteoric fireballs could produce rocks that fell from the sky.
+One of his students, Denison Olmsted (1791-1859) became a Yale professor of astronomy and was the first to invite amateur astronomers to join him in astronomical research about meteors.

 1833: Olmsted was awakened by a New Haven, Connecticut neighbor to witness the Leonid storm on November 13, 1833.
 Olmsted reported his findings to a local newspaper and asked its readers to contribute their observations so that he could analyze the astonishing phenomenon.
 Unexpectedly, his report was discovered by other papers and Olmsted received observations from the entire eastern half of North America.
 Widespread clear skies had allowed the public to see the display and knowledgeable people contributed their sightings.